bobbingwide/wordpress-develop-tests/readme.txt

 * New build from revision 30427 - WordPress 4.0.?

 == Changelog ==
+= 4.9.6 =
+* Changed: Source files updated to tags/4.9.6
+* Changed: Updated readme, noting that in situ PHPUnit tests don't actually work
+* Tested: With PHPUnit 6.2
+* Tested: With PHP 7.1 and 7.2
+* Tested: With WordPress 4.9.6 and WordPress Multisite

+= 4.9.1 =
+* Changed: Incomplete change to attempt to run PHPUnit tests in situ.

 = 4.9 =
 * Changed: Source files updated to tags/4.9
 * Changed: Updated readme